 Using the right software

 Not all payroll software solutions are equipped to accommodate international employees.
-A global payroll solution like Oyster is the answer if you hire internationally.
+A multi-country payroll solution like Oyster is the answer if you hire internationally.

 Keeping records diligently

 Record-keeping is an essential part of the payroll process.
-You need to keep track of how much you pay each worker and when, as well as details like social security contributions or tax withholding.
+You need to keep track of how much you pay each worker and when you’ve paid them, as well as details like social security contributions or tax withholding.

 This protects you in case of employee disputes regarding pay.
-Additionally, you have a record in case of audits, for example, by the local tax authorities.
-A software solution like Oyster can also maintain digital records.
+Additionally, you’ll have a record to hand in case of audits by the local tax authorities.

 Understanding local rules and regulations

 Every country has unique regulations regarding labor laws, tax regulations, and social security protocols.
-Knowing your obligations as an international employer can be confusing.
+Knowing your obligations as a global employer can be confusing.

-The right international payroll partner can help.
-Oyster partners with local experts in more than 180 countries, giving you accurate, timely information to ensure compliance in all aspects of hiring, onboarding, and managing global employees—including payroll.
+The right international partner can help.
+For example, Oyster partners with local experts in more than 180 countries, giving you accurate, timely information to ensure compliance in all aspects of hiring, onboarding, and managing global employees—including payroll.

 Being aware of employee misclassification

 Requirements for worker payments vary, not just country to country, but also according to how that work is classified.
 For example, in the United States, the Internal Revenue Service distinguishes between a self-employed person and an employee.
-Freelancers are responsible for their own taxes, while employers are responsible for tax withholding for employees.
+Contractors are responsible for their own taxes, while employers are responsible for tax withholding for employees.

 Misclassification of an employee can result in penalties from the local tax authorities.
-Oyster has a worker misclassification analyzer that can help companies avoid the risk.
+Oyster has a worker misclassification analyzer that can help you avoid the risk.